nodebox/nodebox.github.io/documentation/tutorial/getting-started.md

 layout: documentation
 title: Getting Started
 ---
+Welcome to NodeBox!
+In this tutorial we're going to learn the essentials for working with the program.

 Downloading NodeBox
 -------------------
 If you haven't done this yet, you should [download](/download/) NodeBox first.